 Healthy Ones can be selfless and morally heroic, willing to sacrifice personally for principle.
 If they have a cause or a mission, they will work hard and responsibly to fulfill it.
 They value ethics and integrity above expediency, profit or easy solutions.
 People with this style often display a balanced, cheerful perfectionism that they temper with forgiveness and compassion.

 When Ones are less healthy, their preoccupation with principles and high ideals degenerates into a more mundane concern with the rules.
 Such Ones may still crusade for a cause but have more ego-involvement than they realize.
 They confuse morality with moralism and discernment with judgment.

 A less healthy One might sacrifice to uphold the rules, but unconsciously resent it.
 Ones can become critical or angry when their reforming zeal isn't shared by the world at large.
 They might still work hard and hold themselves to strict standards of behavior, but their speech can be punctuated by sharp-tongued remarks, as their anger breaks through.
 Their calm, ethical perspective can also give way to dualistic thinking either/or propositions, right/wrong dilemmas that reduce complex situations to simple black and white choices.

 A One's attempt to be good is a tense enterprise, often leading to rigid behavior and obsessive worry.
 Many Ones fight their desires, especially the bad ones.
 These are often sensual in nature, but, in general, bad impulses are the opposite of whatever the One considers good and virtuous behavior.

-trouble knowing when they are angry and dont realize how
+knowing when they are angry and dont realize how scolding or repressive

 Whatever Ones disapprove of in their own behavior is what they condemn in others.
 They may not allow themselves to act badly but that doesnt mean they dont want to.
 Ones in this state tend to beat down or contain their desires and then project them outward.